cheneyyu/PeakForge/README.md

 #### Outputs and reporting
 - For every sample PeakForge records overlap tables (`peaks_prior_all.tsv`, `peaks_prior_overlap.tsv`, `peaks_prior_novel.tsv`).
+- These tables are tab-delimited with `Chromosome`, `Start`, `End`, and `Sample` columns from the original peaks plus the prior-derived metrics:
+  - `Width` and `WidthZ` capture the raw interval width and its z-score relative to the prior catalogue.
+  - `PriorOverlap` and `OverlapCount` indicate whether the peak intersects the prior catalogue and how many intervals were hit.
+  - `PriorWeight` shows the effective weight after novelty penalties; `NoveltyPenalty` reflects how much the weight was reduced for non-overlapping peaks.
 - Consensus peaks inherit the same statistics and are saved with effective weights plus overlap counts.
 - Summary JSON files capture aggregate overlap fractions, mean weights, and provenance of prior artefacts for reproducibility.
 - Optional distribution JSON (`prior_distributions.json`) and comparative density plots (`prior_vs_observed.png`) can be